-'''

 def group[T](n: Int, xs: List[T]): List[List[T]] = ...

-'''

 7. Define a function dayPics that takes the number of the first day and the number of days of a month and produces a list of 42 pictures.
-In this list the first day is d (d==0: Sunday, d==1: Monday etc.).
+In this list the first d pictures are empty (i.e. the character data is a list of spaces) if the number of the first day is d (d==0: Sunday, d==1: Monday etc.).
 The trailing pictures that correspond to days of the next month are empty, too.
 Using this function, a picture of a calendar can be produced by grouping and tiling the result of dayPics.